martinapinky/staggered-grid/README.md

 Android RecyclerView with Staggered Grid Layout Manager Example

 # Getting Started
+Create a new Android Studio project with the empty activity template.
 Add the following dependency to your `build.gradle` file:
 ```
 dependencies {